-Component Description NOTE: For more information, see Using touchpad and touch screen gestures on page 23.
+Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 21.
 (2) Left touchpad button Functions like the left button on an external mouse.
 (3) Right touchpad button Functions like the right button on an external mouse.